How To Buy a Triplex & Is It a Good Investment?

 What Is a Triplex?

-Each dwelling unit is independent of the other.
-Each unit has its own unit number, utility meters, kitchen, bedrooms, living room, and a separate door leading outside.
-Though these units are separate, an investor buys the property as a whole, not a unit at a time.
-You can rent out the three units or live in one and rent out the other two.
-Buying a triplex and living in one unit offers you more financing options and lower interest rates.
+Each dwelling unit is independent of the other with its own unit number, utility meters, kitchen, bedrooms, living room, and a separate door leading outside.
+Though these units are individual, an investor buys the property as a whole, not by the unit.
+There are multiple strategies to use.
+You can rent out all three units.
+Live in one of the units and rent out the other two.
+Or, based on your market and goals, you could do a mix of long-term, mid-term, or short-term rentals.

 Is a Triplex a Good Investment?
-(Pros & Cons)

-Below are the pros and cons of buying a triplex.
+Let’s go through the pros and cons of buying a triplex.

 Pros